List of available APIs

 Usage scenario 5: Error handling and monitoring

-When using Basware API errors from data validation in are returned immediately in the API response.
+When using Basware API errors from data validation are returned immediately in the API response.
 These are mainly errors resulting from data structure validation and simple validations on data values.

 Sometimes errors may be occurring in the Basware receiving system that prevent data updates to the end system, Basware P2P for example.
 These are most commonly errors from additional validation performed in the receiving systems.
 These errors are not available immediately in the API response, due to asynchronous data distribution from API to Basware end system, but are made available in the Basware API through a separate ErrorFeedbacks API.